-The library is located primarily in the Mervyn Himbury Theological Studies Centre, with a portion of the collection stored off-site.
+In 2022 – 2023, while Whitley’s Parkville premises undergo redevelopment, the library is located at St Paschal’s in Box Hill, with a portion of the collection stored off-site.
 The location of books can be identified in the catalogue, which can be searched online, and requests for retrieval of off-site items can be submitted to the librarian.

-Generally the library is open throughout the day on Monday to Friday, with additional hours on some evenings and Saturday mornings during teaching weeks.
+The library is open throughout the day on Tuesday to Thursday, with additional hours on some evenings during teaching weeks.
 Opening hours for the library are advertised on the library catalogue home page.

 Access to a range of online library resources is also available through the University of Divinity library hub, accessible via the University website or the ARK Learning Management System.

 Library orientation sessions are offered at the beginning of semester, and various library guides are available in the ARK Learning Management System, under Whitley College News and Resources.